$381,506Average Value$318Average Price per Sq Ft45Homes For Sale

 This former resort community in Monmouth County is a developing section of the Jersey Shore, known as the Bayshore, and best known as the home of New Jersey's oldest amusement park.
 Though quiet much of the year, Keansburg is working to attract new businesses while improving the town, from restoring its 2.5 miles of beaches along Raritan Bay to updating its Baywalk Boardwalk.
 The mayor recently announced a million-dollar federal grant for improving local infrastructure, like mitigating future flood damage and fixing roads.

 Developers are starting to take advantage of its proximity to NYC and Philadelphia, as well as its beaches and Manhattan skyline views.
 “This area will turn over in the blink of an eye and become highly sought after,” says Shealyn Casey, a licensed agent with Keller Williams Realty East Monmouth.
-Cliff Moore, Keansburg's Economic Community Development Coordinator, shared that property values have risen 54% in the past five years, in turn attracting investors.
+Cliff Moore, Keansburg's Economic Community Development Coordinator, shared that property values have risen 54 percent in the past five years, in turn attracting investors.

 Moore also sees Keansburg attracting more residents.
 "You get million-dollar views and salt air... it's perfect for a young family."